ZeduloTech/gf180mcu-testchip2025/README.md

 ### UART2GPI

-The UART2GPI IP is a UART-to-peripheral bridge that provides control of multiple IP blocks through a simple serial interface.
+The UART2GPI IP is an UART-to-peripheral bridge that provides control of multiple IP blocks through a simple serial interface.
 The UART2GPI consists of the following IP blocks: UART, GPIO, PWM, and I2C IP.
 All IPs are based on OpenTitan IP cores with 32-bit register interfaces compatible with OpenTitan register conventions.